zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

     sysretq
 ```

 But since swapgs was executed right before sysret and the GP handler sees that the GP was from kernel mode (CPL was 0) swapgs is not executed again in the GP handler, meaning it executes with a userspace gsbase.
-This becomes a problem when the GP handler tries to access percpu variables since user space gsbase is usually unused and set to zero and results in a pagefault when.
+This becomes a problem when the GP handler tries to access percpu variables since user space gsbase is usually unused and set to zero so that results in a pagefault.

 Lets take a deeper look at what is going on in the GP handler.